Aven Nelson

 Aven Nelson (March 24, 1859 – March 31, 1952) was an American botanist who specialized in plants of the Rocky Mountains.
 He was one of the founding professors of the University of Wyoming, where he taught for 55 years as professor and served as president (1918-1922).
 He served as president of the American Society of Plant Taxonomists and Botanical Society of America.

 Biography

 Nelson was born at Sugar Creek, in Lee County, Iowa to parents Christen Nelson and Anne (Evenson) Nelson, who had immigrated from Norway.
 Aven was the youngest of four children in a Quaker family.
 He attended Kirksville State Normal School in Kirksville, Missouri from which he was graduated in 1883 with his Bachelor of Arts degree, while in 1887 he received the M. S. D. degree.
 He further continued his education in Drury College at Springfield, Missouri, which conferred upon him a Master of Science degree in 1890.
 He next entered Harvard University was awarded the Master of Arts degree in 1892.

 In 1893, he co-founded the Rocky Mountain Herbarium.

+At that time he started to curate and edit large duplicate series of herbarium specimens with printed labels and fixed titles, among others Plants of Wyoming.
+From the Rocky Mountain Herbarium and Plants of Yellowstone National Park.
+From the Rocky Mountain Herbarium.
+These large and widely distributed collections are sometimes confused with exsiccata works.